Introduction

 the POST method to avoid caching edge-cases (e.g. error responses.)

-.
-This is because wallets will retry their pay
+the supplied tx.
+This is because wallets will retry their pay request

 if they did not receive or process the first reply.